 Utilizing Sustainable Landscape and Urban Design to Create Safe and Engaging Public Space at the Catholic Worker

-My Capstone project will explore how the design of the outdoor space can be completed in a way that supports environmental, economic, and social sustainability.
-My Capstone will consist of three major parts: 1) a literature review that examines components of successful and sustainable outdoor spaces, including native and stormwater-reducing landscaping, defensible space, and elements of successful public spaces related to social interaction and sense of community; 2) a site analysis to identify relevant nearby services (or lack thereof), and a precedent study to successful examples of landscape and urban design to create safe spaces, and review of relevant city zoning ordinances; and 3) annotated site and perspective drawings for the design of the property, identifying phases, landscaping elements, and cost estimates.
+My capstone project explored how the design of the outdoor space can be completed in a way that supports environmental, economic, and social sustainability.
+My capstone consisted of three major parts: 1) a literature review that examined components of successful and sustainable outdoor spaces, including native and stormwater-reducing landscaping, defensible space, and elements of successful public spaces related to social interaction and sense of community; 2) a site analysis that identified relevant nearby services (or lack thereof), and a precedent study to successful examples of landscape and urban design to create safe spaces, and review of relevant city zoning ordinances; and 3) annotated site and perspective drawings for the design of the property, identifying phases, landscaping elements, and cost estimates.